-The Compensation Committee retains final discretion over and must approve all quarterly payments under the 2018 Bonus Program.
-The Compensation Committee may in its discretion award all or a portion of earned 2018 bonuses to the NEOs and other employees in the form of fully vested RSUs.
-The Compensation Committee has the authority to make changes to the terms and conditions of the 2018 Bonus Program at any time.
+The Compensation Committee retains final discretion over and must approve all quarterly payments under the 2019 Bonus Program.
+The Compensation Committee may in its discretion award all or a portion of earned 2019 bonuses to the NEOs and other employees in the form of fully vested RSUs.
+The same discretion was included under the 2018 Bonus Program, and the Compensation Committee exercised its discretion to pay certain of our NEOs' 2018 bonuses in the form of fully vested RSUs.
+No bonuses were paid in the form of fully vested RSUs under the 2019 Bonus Program.